dgroomes/aws-playground/README.md

   * Simulates the AWS Lambda deployment environment.
 This is a runnable Java program that serves the Lambda function in a local web server.
 This is useful for your local development workflow.
 The simulator maps the HTTP request to an event object and invokes the function.
 Related: [AWS Lambda docs: *Request and response payloads*](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html#urls-payloads).
+    Similarly, it base 64 encodes the payload, which Lambda also does.
 * `echo/`
   * This is a toy library.
 It echos a given message into a JSON string.